Welcome to the HRB Trials Methodology Research Network

 Capacity-building is central to all our work.
 This is essential to provide opportunity, invigorate perspective and build our research future.

-each leading the way in trials methodology research and training
+Our Network operates across five University Partners, each leading the way in trials methodology research and training